Golden Horde

-The Golden Horde, self-designated as Ulug Ulus (lit.
-'Great State' in Turkic), was originally a Mongol and later Turkicized khanate established in the 13th century and originating as the northwestern sector of the Mongol Empire.
-With the division of the Mongol Empire after 1259, it became a functionally separate khanate.
-It is also known as the Kipchak Khanate or the Ulus of Jochi, (Note: Their state came to be known in historiography as the Golden Horde or the ulus ("people" or "patrimony") of Djochi, while the contemporaries simply referred to it as the Great Horde (ulu orda).) and replaced the earlier, less organized Cuman–Kipchak confederation.
+The Golden Horde, or Ulus of Jochi, (Note: Their state came to be known in historiography as the Golden Horde or the ulus ("people" or "patrimony") of Djochi, while the contemporaries simply referred to it as the Great Horde (ulu orda).) self-designated as Ulug Ulus (lit.
+'Great State' in Turkic), was originally a Mongol and later Turkicized khanate established in the 13th century, originating from the northwestern part of the Mongol Empire.
+After the division of the empire in 1259, it became a functionally independent khanate.
+It is also known as the Kipchak Khanate, and replaced the earlier, less organized Cuman–Kipchak confederation.

 It originally consisted of the lands bequeathed to Jochi.
-It greatly grew in size under Batu Khan, the founder of the Blue Horde.
+It grew greatly in size under Batu Khan, the founder of the Blue Horde.
 After Batu's death in 1255, his dynasty flourished for a full century, until 1359, though the intrigues of Nogai instigated a partial civil war in the late 1290s.
 The Horde's military power peaked during the reign of Özbeg Khan (1312–1341), who adopted Islam.
 The territory of the Golden Horde at its peak extended from Siberia and Central Asia to parts of Eastern Europe from the Urals to the Danube in the west, and from the Black Sea to the Caspian Sea in the south, while bordering the Caucasus Mountains and the territories of the Mongol dynasty known as the Ilkhanate.

-The khanate experienced violent internal political disorder known as the Great Troubles (1359–1381), before it briefly reunited under Tokhtamysh (1381–1395).
-However, soon after the 1396 invasion of Timur, the founder of the Timurid Empire, the Golden Horde broke into smaller Tatar khanates which declined steadily in power.
-At the start of the 15th century, the Horde began to fall apart.
+The khanate experienced a period of great political instability known as the Great Troubles (1359–1381), before it briefly reunited under Tokhtamysh (1381–1395).
+However, soon after the 1396 invasion of Timur, the founder of the Timurid Empire, the Golden Horde broke into smaller khanates which declined steadily in power.

+By the start of the 15th century, the Horde had begun to fall apart.
 By 1466, it was being referred to simply as the "Great Horde".
 Within its territories there emerged numerous predominantly Turkic khanates.
 These internal struggles allowed Moscow to formally rid itself of the "Tatar yoke" at the Great Stand on the Ugra River in 1480, which traditionally marks the end of Mongol rule over Russia.
 The Crimean Khanate and the Kazakh Khanate, the last remnants of the Golden Horde, survived until 1783 and 1847 respectively, when they were conquered by the expanding Russian state.